-A list of rental properties participating in the Deposit Waiver Program is available at the Fort Eustis Housing Office at Bldg 650 Monroe Ave.
+A list of rental properties participating in the Deposit Waiver Program also known as the Rental Partnership Program (RPP) is available from the Fort Eustis Housing Office in Bldg 650 Monroe Ave., room 114.
 Check your HSO for rental agencies that are off-limits to Soldiers.

 Visit InMyArea.com to search for utility providers based on your zip code.
 This website serves as a one-stop shop where you can explore your options, compare prices and purchase services.

 Joint Base Langley - Eustis (Langley)

 The M&FRC is available to provide one-on-one financial counseling as well as financial workshops.
 A wide range of financial topics that the M&FRC can assist with are the following: